 Each device has parameters, which are settings that determine how that device operates.
 Parameters are set directly within the device's interface or via an assigned MIDI controller.
-Parameter values can also be sequenced via automation, adjusted via the device's remote controls, or manipulated by modulators, which are special-purpose modules that can be loaded within any device.
+Parameter values can also be sequenced via automation, adjusted via the device's remote controls, or manipulated by modulators, which are special-purpose modules that can be loaded within any device - or onto any track for control of all its contained devices and mixer controls.

-Devices are grouped into the following descriptive categories:
+Devices are grouped into several descriptive categories, including these:

 - > Analysis.
 Devices that merely visualize the signals that reach them.
-They make no effect on the audio chain they are a part of. - Audio FX.
+They make no effect on the audio chain they are a part of. - > Audio FX.
 Devices that manipulate incoming audio signals before passing them onward. - Container.
 Utility devices whose primarily function is to host other devices. - Delay.
-Delay line-based processors that operate on their incoming audio signals. - Distortion.
-Shapers and other mangling processors that operate on their incoming audio signals. - Drum.
-Individual drum piece emulators that use incoming note messages to synthesize audio. - > Dynamic.
+Delay line-based processors that operate on their incoming audio signals. - > Distortion.
+Shapers and other mangling processors that operate on their incoming audio signals. - > Dynamic.
 Processors that operate on their incoming audio signals, based off of those signals' amplitude levels and trends. - > EQ.
 Sets of frequency-specific processors that operate on their incoming audio signals. - Filter.
-Frequency-specific processors that operate on their incoming audio signals. - Hardware.
+Frequency-specific processors that operate on their incoming audio signals.

+- Hardware.
 Interface objects for sending signals and/or messages to devices beyond Bitwig Studio (such as hardware synthesizers and effect units, etc.).
-This can include transmitting and/or receiving audio signals, control voltage (CV) signals, and clock messages.
+This can include transmitting and/or receiving audio signals, control voltage (CV) signals, and clock messages. - > MIDI.

-- Keyboard.
-Keyboard instrument emulators that use incoming note messages to synthesize audio. - > MIDI.
 Transmitters for sending various MIDI messages via the track's device chain.
 This is useful for sending messages to plug-ins or to external hardware (when used in conjunction with Bitwig's hardware devices). - > Modulation.
 Processors that manipulate incoming audio signals with an LFO, etc. influencing their function. - > Note FX.
-Devices that manipulate incoming note messages before passing them onward. - Reverb.
+Devices that generate or manipulate incoming note messages before passing them onward. - Reverb.
 Time-based processors that operate on their incoming audio signals. - > Routing.
 Devices that divert a track's signal path, allowing signals to exit and/or reenter the track. - > Spectral.
 Devices that operate in the frequency domain, working with hundreds of individual frequency bands. - > Synth.
 Synthesizer instruments that either generate their audio from rudimentary source material or use audio samples.
 Incoming note messages are used to synthesize audio. - The Grid.
-Devices utilizing The Grid, Bitwig's modular sound-design environment (see chapter 16). - > Utility.
+Devices utilizing The Grid, Bitwig's modular sound-design environment (see chapter 17). - > Utility.
 An assortment of devices sporting various generating, processing, and time-shifting functionality.